The Fender 400-PS FAQ

 I have found that it is most often the users and amp techs who cause

-Amp Techs, seem to think that if they know how to work on a 100 watt Fender Bassman or even the 300 watt Ampeg SVT, that this automatically qualifies them to work on the 400-PS.
-Thinking, that the 400-PS is in the same class of amplifier.
+Amp Techs who seem to think that if they know how to work on a 100 watt Fender Bassman or even the 300 watt Ampeg SVT, that this automatically qualifies them to work on the 400-PS.
+Thinking that the 400-PS is in the same class of amplifier.

-It is for this reason, the 400-PS amplifier gets it's undeserved problematic reputation.
+It is for this reason, the 400-PS amplifier gets it's undeserved problematic reputation, and never ending bashing.

-The 400-PS is a one of a kind amplifier, with its own set of rulles to follow.
+The 400-PS is a one of a kind amplifier, with its own set of rules to follow.

 When you understand and follow these rules, the 400-PS is no more problematic than a Fender Bassman.

-After 72 hours of running time and a re-adjustment, that 372 watt total figure dropped by almost 50 watts.
+After 72 hours of hard dynamic signal running time and a re-adjustment, that 372 watt total figure dropped by almost 50 watts.

-It's one thing to print the specs for a tube, and quite another to make the tubes that live up to those specs.
+It's one thing to print the specs for a tube, and quite another to make the tubes that live up to those specs with LONG continued service life.

 High performance with long service life is the hallmark of the GE-6550A.

-In the USA, we had electronics industry standards and practice to follow.
-The rest of the world's countries have what ever they think a tube is, for a tandard.
-This, most often can change from production run, to production run.
+The rest of the world's tube companies *individually* brand what ever they think their tube is, for THEIR standard for a tube type.
+This most often is different country to country, and can change from production run to production run.

-Therefore, the problems we have with vacuum tube performance being all over the map today.
+This is why we have the problems with same type vacuum tube performance being all over the map from off shore today.

-For example, if they can't even make a tube with the right size pins for our tube sockets,... would you expect them to have the correct electrical characteristics dead on spec for a a Sylvania or GE of the same branded type tube.
+For example, if they can't even make a tube with the right size pins for our USA tube sockets, would you expect them to have the correct electrical characteristics dead-on spec for a Sylvania or GE of the same branded type of tube?

 1- G.R.
 Variac type W10M, 13A 0-140v.